-How to install Perl modulesOur web-based Room Booking and Resource Scheduling system, MIDAS is written in the popular Perl programming language.
-Perl is available for all major web servers, and in fact is installed as standard on most Linux-based web servers.
+How to install Perl modulesOur web-based Room Booking and Resource Scheduling system, MIDAS is written in the Perl programming language.
+Perl is available for all major web servers.
+In fact, it is pre-installed as standard on most Linux-based web servers.

 This article outlines how to install any missing Perl modules identified through our Server Readiness Tool, or when attempting to install a self-hosted edition of MIDAS on your server.

 - How to install Perl modules via WHM

 - How to install Perl modules via the command line (Linux-based systems)

 - How to install Perl modules via ActivePerl

 - How to install Perl modules via Cygwin

 - How to install Perl modules via Strawberry Perl

 - Locate/search for "Install a Perl Module" in the left-hand menu.